memgonzales/aiep-python-scratch/Python 1 - Send-off/README.md

 This session introduces common data structures and abstract data types: stacks, queues, trees, and graphs.
 Tree and graph traversal algorithms, as well as insertion and searching operations on binary search trees, are also discussed.

 ### Session 8
 This session introduces three algorithm design paradigms: divide and conquer, greedy algorithm, and dynamic programming.
-Representative examples, such as mergesort, Prim's algorithm for minimum spanning trees, and getting the longest common subsequence, are also discussed.
+Representative examples, such as mergesort, Prim's algorithm for minimum spanning trees, and longest common subsequence, are also discussed.

 ### Sessions 9 and 10
 These sessions expose the trainees to an assortment of programming challenges of varying difficulty, including problems from the Association for Computing Machinery – International Collegiate Programming Contest (ACM-ICPC).